 Carnevale — Carnival in Italy

-Saint Biago Day
+Saint Biagio Day

 Almond Blossom Fair

-Almond Blossom Fair in Agrigento, Sicily, is a weeklong festival from the first through the second Sunday in February.
+The Almond Blossom Festival (Festa del Fiore del Mandorlo) in Agrigento, Sicily, is a weeklong festival from the first through the second Sunday in February.
 The fair is combined with an International Folklore Festival with music, singing, parades, puppet shows, and open-air performances.
 Traditional Sicilian sweets made with almonds and almond paste are served.
-Balconies are decorated with flowers and people often wear colorful costumes.
+Balconies are decorated with flowers, and people often wear colorful costumes.
 The finale includes a Sicilian cart parade and fireworks.

 Saint Faustino's Day